 - A new federal standard to protect health care and social assistance workers from workplace violence

-Supporters of the Trump administration’s emphasis on deregulation believe that businesses will benefit by the reduced compliance responsibilities.
+Supporters of the Drumpf administration’s emphasis on deregulation believe that businesses will benefit by the reduced compliance responsibilities.
 However, opponents argue that public protections may now come second to profit.

 OSHA Citation Against Contractor Vacated